pgoddard10/IoT-Challenge-1/README.md

 ## Hardware
 The game will only work on a BBC Micro:Bit.
 The diagram below shows the sensors, button and component positions, which may be of use when installing and playing the game.

 ![Micro:Bit Hardware Diagram](https://tech.microbit.org/docs/hardware/assets/microbit-overview-1-5.png)
+You can read more about the hardware on the Hardware page (Micro:bit Educational Foundation, 2018).

 ## Installation of game
 ### Prerequisites